 Before the first African American military combat pilots could escort bombers over Germany during World War II, they first needed to pass their flight training.
 At the Tuskegee Airmen National Historic Site in Alabama, you can relive their flying adventure and see where the “Red Tails” developed their skills to go on and become one of the most revered fighter groups in American history.

 The Reconstruction Era began during the Civil War and lasted until the dawn of Jim Crow racial segregation in the 1890s.
 It remains one of the most complicated and poorly understood periods in American History.
-During Reconstruction, four million African Americans, newly freed from bondage, sought to integrate themselves into free society, into the educational, economic and political life of the country.
+During Reconstruction, four million African Americans, newly freed from bondage, sought to integrate themselves into the educational, economic and political life of the country.
 This began in late 1861 in Beaufort County, South Carolina, after Union forces won the Battle at Port Royal Sound and brought the ‘Lowcountry’ along the South Carolina coast under Union control.
-More than 10,000 slaves remained there when their owners fled the cotton and rice plantations.
-The Abraham Lincoln administration decided to initiate the ‘Port Royal Experiment’ in Beaufort County to help the former slaves become self-sufficient.
-Reconstruction Era National Monument includes Darrah Hall on St. Helena Island -- one of the country’s first schools for freed slaves.
+More than 10,000 enslaved people remained there when their enslavers fled the cotton and rice plantations.
+The Abraham Lincoln administration decided to initiate the ‘Port Royal Experiment’ in Beaufort County to help formerly enslaved people earn money and manage abandoned plantations and farms.
+Reconstruction Era National Monument includes Darrah Hall on St. Helena Island -- one of the country’s first schools for freed enslaved people.

 Little Rock Central High School National Historic Site in Arkansas is a powerful reminder of the turbulent struggle over school desegregation.
 In 1957, nine African American students fought to attend the all-white high school and became a prominent test case for the Supreme Court’s Brown v.
 Board of Education decision.
 Today, Central High School is preserved and interpreted by the National Park Service and provides a historically accurate window into a critical moment of the civil rights movement.